Way #6

 The Art and Science of Love is a glowingly reviewed two-day couples workshop that is available in several formats.
 One offering is taught in person by John and Julie Gottman in Seattle.
 Others are taught by Gottman-trained therapists in various locations around the country.
 There is also a virtual version and an online version.
 Dates and costs are listed on the website.

 A special opportunity listed on their website (as of Fall, 2023) is a Private Couples Retreat with John and Julie Gottman in their home on beautiful Orcas Island in Washington State.
 The two-day retreat is limited to seven couples, and is described this way: “In the comfort of the Gottmans’ seaside home, they will guide you through the foundations of healthy relationships, they will role-play real-life examples, and make themselves available to support you as needed while you put the tools to practice in your relationship during the private exercises.”
 Dates and costs are not listed but there is a link for more information.
-A Private Couples Retreat with the Gottmans is likely an extraordinary opportunity.
+A Private Couples Retreat with the Gottmans is an extraordinary opportunity.

 We completed an eight-week online course with John and Julie Gottman based on their book, Eight Dates: A Plan for Making Love Last Forever.
 They supplemented their weekly emails to us with a live question and answer session on video.
 We learned new things about each other, which created helpful new insights and understanding.
 We even adopted a new romantic practice in the process.
 We also had a lot of fun.